Storage company Omni now lets users share their belongings with friends

 “What we’re launching is the ability for you as the item owner to make any of your items available to your friends or to the local community,” Omni VP of product and growth Ryan Delk says.
 For Omni, which has itemized more than 100,000 goods in the 18 months since launch, this was always part of its master plan.

-“We positioned ourselves as a storage company knowing that was a trojan horse,” Delk told me.
+“We positioned ourselves as a storage company knowing that was a Trojan horse,” Delk told me.
 According to him, Omni was able to accomplish this because “everything happens on the item level.”

 In retrospect, the plan probably should have been obvious.
 After all, why go through the trouble of building infrastructure required to pick up items for storage, individually tag and categorize them, and add them to a cloud database of goods unless you would then allow users to actually do something with them?

 Omni allows users to store small goods for $0.50 per item per month and large items for $3 a month.
-It also charges pickup and delivery fees based on how soon a user wants to access something in their inventory.
+It also charges pick-up and delivery fees based on how soon a user wants to access something in their inventory.
 While it’s free to have goods picked up — unless it’s a real rush (3 hours or less) — Omni charges a $3 delivery fee for items that will be dropped off next day and $20 for items needed within 2 hours.

 Due to the economics of its business, the stuff you store with Omni would probably not be the same type of thing you’d throw into a box and forget about at your local self-storage warehouse.
 Based on its own categorization, Omni says that 29 percent of items fall in the “home goods and tools” bucket, with apparel making up another 25 percent and sports and recreation accounting for 13 percent of all goods.